Jean Cocteau Museum – Menton

 The museum is located on the waterfront of Menton, a small town on the French Riviera just 3 kilometers from the Franco-Italian border.
 The building is situated in a beautiful site overlooking the Mediterranean coastline, close to the historical heart of Menton.

-Opened to the public in November 2011, the 20,000-square-foot building of the Musée Cocteau was designed by French architect Rudy Ricciotti, also author of the MUCEM museum in Marseille, as a two-story trapezoidal structure marked by a concrete colonnade on all its four sides.
+Opened to the public in November 2011, the 20,000-square-foot building of the Musée Cocteau was designed by French architect Rudy Ricciotti, who also designed the MUCEM museum in Marseille, as a two-story trapezoidal structure marked by a concrete colonnade on all its four sides.

 Along with making the building easily recognizable, the colonnade also protects the internal spaces of the museum from the intense sun of southern France.